 All you need to know to travel with an emotional support dog or cat

-The emotional support animals service is free of charge and is only available for flights within Mexico and from Mexico to Central America and vice versa.
+The emotional support animals service is free of charge and is available on the following routes:

-To take an emotional support dog or cat on board, check out the requirements below.
-If it does not meet those, the animal may travel as a checked pet instead for an additional charge.
+To take an emotional support dog or cat* onboard, check out the requirements below.
+If it does not meet those, the animal may travel as a checked pet instead for an additional charge (it must get used to be in a crate or kennel).

 You must provide a document from a mental health specialist such as a psychiatrist, psychologist, or licensed clinical social worker.